ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Manage_DLP_Policies.md

 # Module 6 - Lab 6 - Exercise 1 - Manage DLP Policies

 In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement Data Loss Prevention (DLP) policies at Adatum.
 You will begin by creating a custom DLP policy, and then you’ll test DLP policies related to email message archiving and emails with sensitive data.

 ### Task 1 – Create a DLP policy with custom settings

+In this lesson you will create a Data Loss Prevention policy in the Security & Compliance Center to protect sensitive data from being shared by users.
+The DLP Policy that you create will inform your users if they want to share content that contains IP addresses.
+The policy will contain two actions, which are dependent on the number of IP addresses in the message: If the content contains one IP address, then notify people with a policy tip and email the message.
+If the content contains at least 2 instances IP addresses, then block access to the content and send an incident report with a high sensitivity level but allow people to override it if they provide a business justification.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.